zidane0000/SimulatedCases/README.md

 - **File:** `mongoDB.go`
 - **Description:** This code connects to a MongoDB database, performs basic CRUD operations, and prints the results.
 The `main` function initializes the MongoDB client, connects to the database, and executes the insert, query, update, and delete operations on a sample document.
 The example uses a local MongoDB instance running on `mongodb://localhost:27017`.

+### 4. RESTful API

+This example demonstrates how to create a RESTful API using Go.

+- **File:** `restfulAPI.go`
+- **Description:** This code sets up a basic RESTful API server using the `net/http` package in Go.
+It includes handlers for different HTTP methods (GET, POST, PUT, DELETE) to perform CRUD operations on a sample resource.
+The `main` function initializes the server, defines the routes, and starts listening for incoming HTTP requests on a specified port.